haus-of-cards/cursors/README.md

 ### Custom SVGs

-The cursor component comes with preset SVGs like "circle", "cross", "square", and "arrow".
+The cursor component comes with preset SVGs like `"circle"`, `"cross"`, `"square"`, and `"arrow"`.

 If you want to use a custom SVG, that’s also supported.
 However, the component does not accept raw SVG files directly.
-Instead, the SVG must be converted into a React component, for example using [SVGR](https://react-svgr.com/).
+Instead, the SVG must be converted into a React functional component.
+The recommended and standard way is to utilise [SVGR](https://react-svgr.com/) within your project.

 For instance, with Vite: